March 31, 2006 -- Ear drops are the best medicine for swimmer's ear, according to the first-ever recommendations on how to treat the common condition.

 Other recommendations include:

-People with eardrum tubes or perforated eardrums should use one of the newer antibiotic ear drops that are approved for this purpose and do not cause
+People with eardrum tubes or perforated eardrums should use one of the newer antibiotic ear drops that are approved for this purpose and do not cause hearing loss.

-have never been proven effective and have dangerous side effects that include burns and perforated eardrum.
+Ear candles are not recommended for treating swimmer's ear because they have never been proven effective and have dangerous side effects that include burns and perforated eardrum.

 Patients should avoid water sports for 7-10 days during treatment.